 A little over two weeks after Hurricane Idalia moved through Florida’s Big Bend region, extensive clean-up efforts are ongoing.

-The recovery efforts extend beyond restoring power and removing downed tree limbs.
+The recovery efforts extend beyond power being restored and trees have picked up.
 Receiving financial assistance from FEMA is now at the forefront of survivors’ minds.

 Levy County Emergency Management Director John MacDonald said he has a list of 17 Levy County homes that are considered unlivable by FEMA.
 MacDonald said the majority of the damage stems from the storm surge that Yankeetown and Cedar Key endured.

 “We’re having them register through the Red Cross and other volunteer organizations for assistance to help them put that stuff back together for them so we can get their power turned on,” MacDonald said.

 Record storm surge levels and hurricane-force winds roared through coastal communities like Horseshoe Beach, Suwannee and Cedar Key.

 Cedar Key, which remains a predominantly tourist island city, is aiming for its businesses to be cleaned out and reopened soon.
 Yankeetown, a residential community, still is receiving requests for temporary housing, according to MacDonald.

 Shelters in Levy County are closed due to lack of need, but MacDonald is referring residents in need of shelter to the West Citrus County Community Center in Citrus County.